oxytis/oxidize/README.md

 tactical version written in Golang is available in 64-bit versions for both Windows and Linux for finding data in U.S. jurisdictions.

-find popular data elements such as SSN, CCN, and DOB in [PDFs, DOCs, XLSs, TXT, and text files in ZIPs].
+find popular data elements such as SSN, CCN, and DOB in [PDFs, DOCs, XLSs, EMLs.
+Text, and text files in ZIPs].